-1) EYES: You should see the helmet edge when you look up.
-2) EARS: Straps should form a 3) MOUTH: Straps should be loose enough to fit a finger between the buckle and jaw, but tight enough that the helmet is pulled tightly on your head when your mouth is open wide.
+3) MOUTH: Straps should be loose enough to fit a finger between the buckle and jaw, but tight enough that the helmet is pulled tightly on your head when your mouth is open wide.

 Trail Etiquette: Keep right, pass left.
 Announce intentions to pass.
 Move off the trail when stopped.
 Yield to other users as shown on this sign.

-h Share the Road license plates are now available for your car, van, or light truck.
-Proceeds go to LIB for our cyclist/motorist education efforts.
-See bikelib.org for ordering information and more.
+Share the Road license plates are now available for your car, van, or light truck in both states.
+Proceeds go to each organization for various programs.
+See rideillinois.org or lowaBicycleCoalition.org ordering information.